2511674586/withLinux/server/gitlab.md

 Start an instance of /opt/gitlab/embedded/bin/runsvdir-start, then reconfigure. or start service gitlab-runsvdir.service

+#### How to disable "sign up" for accounts ?
+For gitlab 8.3.2, login with admin account, then find related settings in admin area.

 #### Reference
 1. Gitlab official doc
 2. archwiki gitlab